Patrick Wisdom Player Props: Cubs vs. Reds

 Patrick Wisdom At The Plate

-- Wisdom leads Chicago with 31 hits, batting .214 this season with 19 extra-base hits.
+- Wisdom has 32 hits, which is best among Chicago hitters this season, while batting .216 with 19 extra-base hits.

-- He ranks 149th in batting average, 128th in on base percentage, and 19th in slugging among qualified hitters in MLB.
+- Among qualified hitters in MLB play, he ranks 144th in batting average, 124th in on-base percentage, and 20th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.